epoirierIRD/Low-cost_oxygen_sensor/README.md

   At high concentration 85% avg: Conclusion 4 shows Mes >> Ref Biais = +2mg/L average.
 This biais increases.
   At mid-concentration 55% avg: Conclusion5 shows Mes >> Ref by +22%
   At low concentration 15% avg: Conclusion3 shows Mes << Ref Mes = 15% and Ref = 30% Biais = -15% in the beginning of the record.

-Sensitivity/resolution:
-Sensor is able to measure DO rate of -0.01mg/L/2sec and +0.03mg/L/sec Sensor resolution of +/- 0.1°C has been verified as well as O.O1 mg/L on DO.

 Accuracy:
 **Sensor accuracy and response time on DO concentration has to be investigated further on intermediate concentration 30%, 60%.**